Edmund Andrews (surgeon): Biography

 records were accepted by the surgeon general and formed the basis on which records of that office have since been kept.
 He was a pioneer in practical antisepsis, and was the first man in the west to employ Lister's method after its exploitation.

 Andrews was for many years a member of the American Medical Association, Michigan State Medical Society, Illinois State Medical Society, the Chicago Medical Society, the American Association for the Advancement of Science, the Chicago Academy of Science, Wisconsin Academy of Science, etc. For a number of years he was a trustee of Northwestern University.
 He contributed largely to medical literature.
 Andrews collected and published statistics of 92,815 cases of ether anesthesia and 117,078 cases of chloroform anesthesia, showing the relative risk in the use of these two agents.

 Andrews was a lifelong member of the Presbyterian Church, and a constant contributor to religious periodicals, his chief topic being the harmony of science and religion.

 Although he had suffered from enlarged prostate and cystitis for two or three years he attended to his professional work until the day before he went to the hospital for operation.
 In January 1904, he was operated by his sons for a bladder stone.
 He recovered after operation well, but then on January 22, he had a sudden attack of vertigo and died in about an hour.

 Outside of his work in medicine, Dr. Andrews was a geologist of repute, and his work on the early glacial history of North America has been very largely quoted.
 His papers on geologic subjects have been published in the Proceedings and Transactions of the Chicago Academy of Science and in Silliman's Journal.
 Once only has he found time to cross the Atlantic, in 1867, when he visited the colleges and hospitals of London and Paris.

 Family

 Andrews was married on April 13, 1853, to Sarah Eliza Taylor of Detroit.
 Together, they had five sons: Charles Taylor (who died at age 2); Leo Herbert (who died at age 7); Edward Wyllys Andrews, MD (1856-1927); Frank Taylor Andrews, MD (1858-1940); and Edmund Lathrop Andrews, Jr. (1866-1939).
 Sara Eliza died On June 5, 1875.
 In 1877, Andrews married her widowed sister, Frances M. Barrett.
 Frances Barrett Andrews had two daughters from a prior marriage: Laura Taylor Barrett Windett and Miriam (middle name unknown).
 Edmund Lathrop Andrews was survived by three sons and two daughters, which would include his and Sarah Eliza's sons and Frances Barrett's daughters by her first husband.

+Edmund Andrews died at Mercy Hospital in Chicago on January 22, 1904, and was buried at Graceland Cemetery.